Dear Secretary Pete: Let's Meet to Reimagine Equitable Infrastructure

 When Jax was honored in September 2021 by the Pennsylvania State Senate in Harrisburg, Pennsylvania State Senator Amanda Cappelletti's office had reached out to Pennsylvania Department of Transportation (PENNDOT) Secretary Yassmin Gramian, PE to request a meeting for Jax to discuss equitable infrastructure, including the lack of accommodations of safe Gluten Free food available at rest stops along the Pennsylvania Turnpike.
 Secretary Gramian serves as a Commissioner of the Pennsylvania Turnpike.

-In response to a meeting request by an 8 year old who is trying to navigate a Gluten filled world on a medically required Gluten Free diet, Secretary Gramian's office responded, "The [Pennsylvania Transportation] Department has no control over what Turnpike vendors provide but that your concerns would be shared with staff who work with those vendors for their consideration."
-The response suggests that it is from someone who has a food privilege (as we did prior to Jax getting diagnosed with Celiac), and one for which PENNDOT needs more education about Celiac Disease and food allergies and how these conditions are recognized disabilities under the ADA that can and should be reasonably accommodated.
-While I do claim to understand or know details about contracting with Turnpike or airport food service vendors, it stands to reason that there are provisions in contracting that give PENNDOT some control and leverage over the actions of its food service vendors on a variety of operational issues (i.e., EEOC, compensation of employees, operating hours, compliance with Federal and State laws such as the ADA, etc.).
-For facilities that are built and maintained with State and Federal tax dollars, we need government authorities such as PENNDOT to be more accountable and proactive in providing health equity and social justice to marginalized groups such as those with food allergies and intolerances who should be able to fully use PENNDOT's rest stops in a comparable manner to those without food allergies and intolerances.
-Imagine if you will that PENNDOT said that it could not control whether there were ADA bathrooms at taxpayer funded rest stops along taxpayer funded turnpikes.
-That would be unimaginable and inhumane today.
+In response to a meeting request by an 8-year old who is trying to navigate a Gluten filled world on a medically required Gluten Free diet, Secretary Gramian's office responded, "The [Pennsylvania Transportation] Department has no control over what Turnpike vendors provide but that your concerns would be shared with staff who work with those vendors for their consideration."
+The terse response suggested that it is from someone who has a food freedom (as we did prior to Jax getting diagnosed with Celiac), and one for which PENNDOT needs more education about Celiac Disease and food allergies and how these conditions are recognized disabilities under the ADA that can and should be reasonably accommodated.
+While I do claim to understand the details about contracting with Turnpike or airport food service vendors, it stands to reason that there are provisions in contracting that give PENNDOT some control and leverage over the actions of its food service vendors on a variety of operational issues (i.e., EEOC, compensation of employees, operating hours, compliance with Federal and State laws such as the ADA, etc.).
+For facilities that are built and maintained with State and Federal tax dollars, we need government authorities such as PENNDOT to be more accountable and proactive in providing equality to groups with special needs such as those with food allergies who should be able to fully use PENNDOT's rest stops in a comparable manner to those without food allergies.

 However, unfortunately as recently as 1990, many highway rest stops and airports did not have wheelchair ramps, curb cuts or ADA compliant rest rooms since it was not until July 26, 1990 that President George H. W. Bush signed the Americans with Disabilities Act into law which required such accommodations.